giuseppefutia/tmf_nyt/README.md

 ## API usage

-Once you have build this module with Maven, you can invoke getNewsFromNYTimes().
+After building this module with Maven, you can invoke getNewsFromNYTimes().

 	NYTimesEnhancer nyTimesEnhancer = new NYTimesEnhancer();
 	String dbpediaURI = "http://dbpedia.org/resource/Facebook";